jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

 ---
 layout: default
 title: Installing Plugdata and the toolchain
-nav_order: 99
+nav_order: 3
 ---
-toc

-tldr;
+{: .new }
+>On this page:
-- install plugdata and the toolchain
+>- Install plugdata and the toolchain
-- create a custom json
+>- describe your custom Daisy setup and create a custom json
-- compile using heavy
+>- compile using Heavy

 # [](#compiling_workflow)Compiling workflow

 To get up and running you need to understand the basic workflow for getting your Patches from Plugdata compiled onto the Daisy seed microcontroler.

-{: .note }
+{: .attention }
-> In short:
+> In short the workflow to go from patch to Daisy:
-> 1. Make a compatible Plugdata patch
+> 1. Make a **compatible** Plugdata patch
-> 2. Setup a custom json file that describes to which pins our components are connected
+> 2. Setup a **custom json** file that describes to which pins our components are connected
-> 2. Use the compile menu to upload to Daisy.
+> 2. Use the **compile** menu to upload to Daisy.
     - Heavy does the translating.

+There are some caveats, things to consider.
+Daisy isn't your computer, a patch made for one device won't just automagically work on your device.
+We need to look at some software details and we need to compare the hardware.

 {: .highlight }
 > 💡 Not all existing patches work as is; they get converted; Many of the fancy visual stuff is useless for Daisy, many patches rely on stuff that isn’t supported, and Daisy also has limited CPU power compared to a computer.